-Embedded derivative: The fair value of embedded derivatives associated with the reinsurance treaty is determined upon a total return swap technique with reference to the fair value of the investments held by the ceding company that support the Company's funds withheld asset with an adjustment for a credit valuation adjustment.
-Additionally, the fair value of the reinsurance related assets represents the Company's allocation of the fair value of the corresponding derivative instruments used in the hedge.
+Embedded derivative: The fair value of the reinsurance related assets represents the Company's allocation of the fair value of the corresponding derivative instruments used in the hedge which are based on the quoted market prices of the underlying derivate instruments.
 The fair value of the underlying assets for both embedded derivatives are generally based upon market observable inputs with industry standard valuation techniques.
 The valuation also requires certain significant inputs, which are generally not observable and accordingly, the valuation is considered Level 3 in the fair value hierarchy.
-The Company's utilization of a credit-valuation adjustment did not have a material effect on the change in fair value of the embedded derivatives for the years ended December 31, 2023 and December 31, 2022.
+The Company's utilization of a credit-valuation adjustment did not have a material effect on the change in fair value of the embedded derivatives for the years ended December 31, 2024 and December 31, 2023.